hieunugent/javadataStructure/WebRoutemap.md

    - TLD- top level domain :
         - the most generic TLDs .com .org .net don't require web services to meet any particular
         - .us .fr or .se require the service to be provided in a given language or hosted in a certain country
-        - . gov only allowed to be used by the government department
+        - .gov only allowed to be used by the government department
         - .edu TLD only for use by education
 ## What is HTTP?
    - Hyper text Transfer Protocol